mtkennerly/ludusavi/README.md

 so you are encouraged to contribute any new or fixed data back to the wiki itself.

 ## Features
-* Ability to back up data from more than 7,000 games.
+* Ability to back up data from more than 7,000 games<!-- plus your own custom entries -->.
 * Backup and restore for Steam as well as other game libraries.
 * Preview of the backup/restore before actually performing it.
 * Both a graphical interface and command line interface for scripting.